Sweet Waters: sense-ing legacies of slave-ownership.

 Sweet Waters: soundings

-Richard gathered field recordings, walkers shared social media, sketched and wrote; we gathered stuff as we walked.
-The sound and video presented at an installation at Saltford Brass Mill was a first attempt to work with this wealth of material and weave it through the research which underpins the project.
+Richard gathered field recordings, walkers shared social media, sketched and wrote; gathering material along the walk.
+The sound and video was presented at an installation at Saltford Brass Mill, a first attempt to work with this wealth of material and weave it through the research which underpins the project.

-The Mill is a relic of an industry that operated between Bath and Bristol and once produced brass goods to be traded for humans, including manillas, the currency of the trade.
+The Mill is a relic of an industry that operated between Bath and Bristol and once produced brass goods to be traded for humans in West Africa.
+These enslaved people were brutally transported across the Atlantic to work on sugar, tobacco and cotton plantations, A principle output from the brass mills on the River Avon were manillas, the currency of the trade.
+Here was the mint of the slave trade.

 One last water wheel still turns at Saltford.